tphippen/GettingCleaningDataProject/README.md

-In addition to including TidySamsungGalaxyData.txt in this respository, it has been uploaded to the Getting and Cleaning Data course website for evaluation. to evaluate it's tidiness or just check out the data contained in the set, you may want to load it into an R data frame using the command
+In addition to including TidySamsungGalaxyData.txt in this respository, it has been uploaded to the Getting and Cleaning Data course website for evaluation.
+Rather than evaluating it's tidiness using the URI provided by the course website, you may want to veiw it in this repository or load as an R data frame using the command
 TidyData <- read.table("TidySamsungGalaxyData.txt", header = TRUE)

 CodeBook.md